 - Control Spending – Even if you had a budget, were you able to stick to it?
 Start small by setting a spending budget for your holiday shopping.
 Use it as a psychological advantage – you have less to spend so you need to shop harder for bargains, comparison shop, and research prices.

-Impulse buying and holiday sale distractions will be less likely to drag you off-track, and your spending should be more focused as a result.
+Impulse buying and holiday sale distractions will be less likely to drag you off-track and your spending should be more focused as a result.

 - Increase Savings – You had a savings goal – a down payment for a house, or an emergency fund – didn’t you?
 If you did not have a tangible goal, that may be why your savings effort failed.

 Set a smaller savings goal now for the holidays, and use that small step as momentum to build a larger savings goal for the upcoming year.
-Make sure that you equate your savings with a tangible, specific goal – not just to say "I will build an emergency fund for this year" but "I will build an emergency fund of $X by date Y".
+Make sure that you equate your savings with a tangible, specific goal – not just to say, "I will build an emergency fund for this year," but "I will build an emergency fund of $X by date Y".
 Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 - Reduce Debt – Did you plan to pay ahead on your mortgage?
 Is your credit card debt increasing?
 Debt reduction is an important goal, especially in the case of high-interest debt such as credit cards or payday loans.
 It is easy to get into an unrecoverable spiral of debt if you have no plan to keep debt in check.

 It is a longer-term goal, but one you need to start right away.
 Attack the debt with the highest interest rate first and control your spending.
 That may be a tall task during the holidays, which is all the more reason to start immediately.
 If you want to reduce your interest payments and lower your debt, join MoneyTips and use our free Debt Optimizer tool.

 - Wills/Insurance – If you have a family, it isn't all about you anymore.
 You planned to make a will and properly insure yourself to provide for your spouse and children, but it is such a depressing thought that you kept putting it off.